microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 - Note - Inserts a note using DocFx formatted markdown (DFM)
 - Warning - Inserts a warning using DocFx formatted markdown (DFM)
 - Table - Inserts a table from pipeline objects
-- Yaml - Inserts a YAML header
+- Metadata - Inserts a YAML header

 ### Document